js214/openEMS_examples/README.md

 - `cpw_fewer_vias`: CPW with only a couple vias around the trace

+- `cpw_wide`: CPW on a wide PCB, to be able to see the waves launched away from the trace

+- `cpw_vias_fast`: CPW with vias, but tune mesh size for faster simulation

 ### Getting started

 1. Go into one of the example folders, such as `microstrip` and open the KiCad